ADA Ramp Design Guidelines

 Most standard ADA ramps must also comply with International Building Code for ramps, so the ramps typically have 48″ between the handrails.

 Why do the width and length of the building matter?

 If you need to have a switchback ramp, but there is no room for it to switch back in front of the building, you may have to wrap it around the side of the building.
-Knowing the length and width will help you determine the best layout for the ramp.
+Knowing the length and width will help you determine the best ADA ramp layout.

 Why is the door swing important?

 If the door’s hinge is on the right, then the ramp has to move to the left (from birds-eye or front view) so that the door does not block the ramp when it is opened.
 The same concept applies to a door with a hinge on the left.

 If you need the ramp to go in the opposite direction than the door allows, additional platforms are needed.

 Double doors and recessed doors also require additional platforms to have an adequate turning radius for a wheelchair.